 Drunk driving accidents have an expiration date.
-If you have suffered any injuries and damages due to a drunk driver’s irresponsible actions, you can pursue financial compensation to cover them.
-To get your settlement as fast as possible, you also need to act quickly and file before the deadline.
+If you have suffered any injuries and damages due to a negligent driver’s irresponsible actions, you can pursue financial compensation to cover them.
+You also need to act quickly and file before the deadline to get your settlement as fast as possible.

 John Foy & Associates has lawyers well versed in drunk driving and car accident law.
 We have helped countless clients get a settlement for their damages after the irresponsible and reckless endangerment of those that drive under the influence.
-For a free consultation, call us today at (404) 400-4000.
+For a free consultation, call us today.

 The Statute of Limitations for a Drunk Driving Claim in Georgia